Acknowledgement Of Country

 The child and baby friendly sessions run for two hours per week for six weeks.

-The program was developed by Birth Trauma Australia and is being delivered by Women’s Health and Wellbeing Barwon South West.
+The program has been developed by Birth Trauma Australia and is being delivered locally by Women’s Health and Wellbeing Barwon South West.

-The group work does not replace individualised care but can occur alongside any care you are personally receiving on your journey.
+The group work does not replace individual care but can sit alongside any support you are already receiving.

 What can I expect from a